monome/dust/docs/jah/r/index.md

 ## The R Lua Module

 The R Lua module contains:
-- Specs for all included modules.
+- Default specs for all included modules.
 - A number of convenience functions for working with the R engine (polyphonic set ups and more).
-- Various utility functions.
+- Other utility functions.

-Require the Ack module:
+Require the R module:

 ``` lua
 local R = require 'jah/r'